-Preheat oven to 350 degrees F.
+Preheat oven to 350 degrees F. Lightly grease loaf pan.

-I’ve made this loaf using less oil, anywhere from 2 – 4 tablespoons, while substituting the remaining amount called for with almond milk or water.
+Adjusting oil: I’ve made this loaf using less oil, anywhere from 2 – 4 tablespoons, while substituting the remaining amount called for with almond milk or water.
 It turned out fabulous while cutting some fat out of the recipe.
-Use applesauce in place of oil as well, loaf may be a little denser but still delicious!
+Use applesauce in place of oil as well, loaf may be a little denser – but still delicious!

-For the spices, I used the pumpkin pie spice mix plus some extra cinnamon.
+Spices: I used the pumpkin pie spice mix plus some extra cinnamon.
 I like all the flavors.
 If using the individual spices adjust the measurement up to suit your taste.
 Use less spice if you want to taste more of the pumpkin.
 Remember to always start with the smaller amount and work your way up.
 You cannot take away, but you can always add.

-Since there are no flax-eggs here, if you wish you can add two flax-eggs in place of the water + add 3 extra tablespoons water or you can simply add two tablespoons of flaxseed meal to the batter with the dry ingredients.
+Optional flax-eggs: Since there are no flax-eggs here, if you wish you can add two flax-eggs in place of the water + add 3 extra tablespoons water or you can simply add two tablespoons of flaxseed meal to the batter with the dry ingredients.
 Ground flax seeds have great nutritional benefits and can be added to boost the nutritional profile of this recipe.
 If you have some on hand, go for it!

-Adjust the sugar up a little if you like it a bit sweeter.
+Sugar adjustments: Adjust the sugar up a little if you like it a bit sweeter.
 Because this batter is on the thicker side, you can also add in up to 1/4 cup, or replace dry sugar with, warmed or room temperature pure maple syrup.
 Chilled maple syrup needs to be warmed or it will harden the coconut oil.